-Category Name Attendance, remarks and outline of duties performed in relation to the expected roles of Outside Directors/Auditors Outside Director Masayuki Shimura He attended all 23 meetings of the Board of Directors held during the fiscal year under review.
+Category Name Attendance, remarks and outline of duties performed in relation to the expected roles of Outside Directors/Auditors Outside Director Masayuki Shimura He attended all 20 meetings of the Board of Directors held during the fiscal year under review.
 He gave advice and opinions on proposals based on his deep knowledge and broad range of experience in the financial/payment industry.
-Outside Director Michi Iijima She attended all 23 meetings of the Board of Directors held during the fiscal year under review.
+Outside Director Misa Matsuzaki She attended all 20 meetings of the Board of Directors held during the fiscal year under review after she took office as Director.
 She gave advice and opinions on proposals based on her experience as Representative Director and Director of multiple companies.
-Outside Director Misa Matsuzaki She attended 15 of the 16 meetings of the Board of Directors held during the fiscal year under review after she took office as Director.
-She gave advice and opinions on proposals based on her experience as Representative Director and Director of multiple companies.
-Outside Auditor Fumio Utagawa He attended all 23 meetings of the Board of Directors and all 23 meetings of the Board of Auditors held during the fiscal year under review.
+Outside Auditor Fumio Utagawa He attended all 20 meetings of the Board of Directors and all 18 meetings of the Board of Auditors held during the fiscal year under review.
 He gave advice and opinions on proposals based on his abundant experience and broad insight gained over the years into general administrative work.
-Outside Auditor Yohei Yamaguchi He attended all 23 meetings of the Board of Directors and all 23 meetings of the Board of Auditors held during the fiscal year under review.
+Outside Auditor Yohei Yamaguchi He attended 19 of the 20 meetings of the Board of Directors and 17 of the 18 meetings of the Board of Auditors held during the fiscal year under review.
 He is well-versed in corporate accounting as a certified public accountant and gave advice and opinions on proposals based on his abundant experience as an accounting expert and considerable insight into accounting and auditing.
-Outside Auditor Chie Hoshi She attended 15 of the 16 meetings of the Board of Directors and 14 of the 15 meetings of the Board of Auditors held during the fiscal year under review after she took office as Auditor.
+Outside Auditor Chie Hoshi She attended all 20 meetings of the Board of Directors and all 18 meetings of the Board of Auditors held during the fiscal year under review after she took office as Auditor.
 She gave advice and opinions on proposals from an objective standpoint based on a high level of legal expertise and insight on laws and regulations as an attorney.